Now can we fix California's school facilities?

 One way to reduce the inequity in school facilities would be for state funds to play a bigger role.
 California's Local Control Funding Formula (LCFF) directs extra funding for the operation of schools toward schools where families are lower-income.
 The same has not been true of funds for school facilities.

-California's legislature changed many laws to help level the playing field the next time voters approve a state bond for school facilities.
-For example, state matching fund requests will no longer be processed in the order received.
-Instead, the priority order will be determined using a point system.
-For example, projects that involve lead abatement will receive special priority.
+For the (failed) state school bond of 2020, many changes were planned.
+For example, state matching fund requests would no longer be processed in the order received.
+Instead, the priority order would be determined using a point system.
+For example, projects that involved lead abatement would receive special priority.

-The Pandemic thwarted state investment in school facilities in 2020, but it seems likely there will be a next time.
-In the past, state school bonds have been implemented as matching funds, which means that they are a limited, "while supplies last" opportunity.
-Savvy districts will have plans ready ahead of time not only for the construction aspect of the work, but also the public communication aspects.
+The Pandemic thwarted state investment in school facilities in 2020, but the stars seem aligned for November 2024.
+State school bonds have a "while supplies last" quality to them.
+Savvy schol communities will have their plans ready ahead of time not only for the construction aspect of the work, but also for the public communication aspects.
 What construction and modernization work is needed in your district, and how will you build local support to tax for it?

 Questions & Comments